+We have also promoted the Centre, by having a stand at Local Festivals and Events.
 We continue to hold Open Days, which are well attended and intended to be repeated on a regular annual basis.
 Local business organisations continue to support us including Barclays Bank, Southgate and Edmonton Rotary, Starbucks, Printfields Ltd and Morrisons, Sainsbury's, M&S, Waitrose Supermarkets.

-Our usual Christmas party with traditional Christmas lunch and entertainment was provided thanks to our staff and Volunteers with volunteers from the Southgate Rotary Club and Barclays serving the lunches.
+Our usual Christmas party with traditional Christmas lunch and entertainment was provided thanks to our staff and volunteers with the charity's trustees serving the lunches.
 We have promoted the Centre at numerous venues, including, the Enfield Town Show and Palmers Green Festival in Broomfield Park, which is very much in the heart of our immediate community, enabling us to make contact with a greater number of older people.
-We also promote our Centre at many more community events throughout the Borough.
-We continue to save energy and reduce costs, where possible, in order to work within our projected budget.
-This was another successful year, when the profile and awareness in the community and throughout the Borough has greatly increased.